Introducing Our Education Sector Lead: Chris Thackray

 What are your aspirations going into Hable?
 What impact do you think we can make within education?

 I’m really excited to be working at Hable.
-I can’t wait to start helping schools with their strategy and how they can best make use of Office 365.
-Over my career I have seen that so many schools do not make the best use of the tools they already have, I can’t wait to be a part of changing this.
-I want to help make Hable the go-to partner for any school thinking of developing their use of Office 365.
+I can’t wait to start helping schools with their strategy and how they can best make use of Microsoft 365.
+Over my career, I have seen that so many schools do not make the best use of the tools they already have, I can’t wait to be a part of changing this.
+I want to help make Hable the go-to partner for any school thinking of developing their use of Microsoft 365.
 Wherever they might be in their journey, we can help.

 Working in Education is really a passion for me, I know this is an overused phrase but it really is.
 I have loved every part of my career so far and I’m sure this new phase at Hable will be just as exciting.
 I’m so lucky to be working with people who share my passion and I can’t wait to get started!